WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 ## Requirements

-• Properly installed Gephi software version 0.9.2.
-You can find installation guide here.
+• Properly installed [Gephi software version 0.9.2](https://gephi.org/users/download/).
+You can find installation guide [here](https://gephi.org/users/install/).
 Issues with Java, speak to helpdesk.
 Email if stuck.
-If you encounter Gephi issues with Java, then you can also look at this blog post and video
+If you encounter Gephi issues with Java, then you can also look at [this blog post](https://medium.com/coder-snorts/gephi-is-broken-on-mac-os-97fbaef4305e#.cogwsls13) and or video [here](https://www.youtube.com/watch?v=3r3hU_gfcuA) or [there](https://youtu.be/Lv59Lu-Jqxs).

-• Managed Windows Desktop access to Gephi or via Software Centre
+• Managed Windows Desktop access to Gephi or via Software Centre.

-• Access to a computer with internet connection for downloading data
+• Access to a computer with internet connection for downloading data.

-• Data source for this workshop: Quakers
+• Data source for this workshop: [Quakers](https://github.com/melaniewalsh/sample-social-network-datasets/tree/master/sample-datasets/quakers).

 # Activity 1: Quakers Network